flowground/amazonaws-com-elasticbeanstalk-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteConfigurationTemplate
-### <p>Deletes the specified configuration template.</p> <note> <p>When you launch an environment using a configuration template, the environment gets a copy of the template.
-You can delete or modify the environment's copy of the template without affecting the running environment.</p> </note>
+<blockquote><p>Deletes the specified configuration template.</p> <note> <p>When you launch an environment using a configuration template, the environment gets a copy of the template.
+You can delete or modify the environment's copy of the template without affecting the running environment.</p> </note></blockquote>

 #### Input Parameters
 * `Action` - _required_